 macros in C or C++ code.- Timestamps embedded in zip-based archives.

-Solutions/Examples: To remove timestamps from the build output, use the instructions in the sections below.
+Solutions/Examples: To remove timestamps from the build output, use the instructions given below in __DATE__/__TIME__/__TIMESTAMP__ in C/C++. and Embedded timestamps in archives.

 __DATE__/__TIME__/__TIMESTAMP__ in C/C++

-These macros always produce different outputs for different builds, so they shouldn’t be used.
-Here are a few options on how to eliminate these macros:
+These macros always produce different outputs for different builds, so don't use them.
+Here are a few options for eliminating these macros:

 - To uniquely identify the running binary, read the build-id from the ELF header.